 Why Mpact Recycling?

-We draw on our experience as the leading paper and now plastics recycler in South Africa.
-As a subsidiary of the Mpact Group we provide responsible and sustainable solutions that can be tailored to your needs.
+We draw on our experience as one of the leading paper and plastics recycler in South Africa.
+As part of the Mpact Group we provide responsible and sustainable solutions that can be tailored to your needs.

 Mpact Recycling has continued with the paper pick-up programmes Mondi Recycling put in place for schools, communities, offices and households.
 These programmes continue to heighten awareness and push recycling levels to new highs.
 We have expanded on Mondi's kerbside paper collection, which has helped change recycling habits.
 By encouraging paper recycling through the promotion of highly recognisable Ronnie Bags and through consistent, more regular kerbside collections, we have enabled recycling in the household.